bergesinstitute/graf-method/book-5-unit-2.md

 💂 In Spanish, we will say:

-*Juan quiere que yo vaya / me pide que yo vaya / necesita que yo vaya / me prohíbe que yo vaya* (Lit.
-Juan “wants that I go” / “asks me that I go” / “needs that I go” / “prohibits me that I go”).
+*Juan quiere que yo vaya / me pide que yo vaya / necesita que yo vaya / me prohíbe que yo vaya*

+Lit.
+Juan “wants that I go” / “asks me that I go” / “needs that I go” / “prohibits me that I go”.

-(For asking people to do things we always use *pedir.*)
+> For asking people to do things we always use *pedir.*

 ## Uso 2: Expresiones impersonales (impersonal expressions)